Secondary Schools Language Charter

 The Siarter Iaith’s targets and outcomes challenge us at Ysgol Aberconwy to improve the Welsh on show around school and how much Welsh is heard around the school and to increase the opportunities for the students to see and hear the language.
 It challenges us to increase the bilingual provision and to give students opportunities to use their Welsh skills in the different subjects.
 We need to teach students about their Welsh identity and about ‘belonging’ and we at Ysgol Aberconwy want them to know the important, famous and talented Welsh people across the centuries.
 Above all, we need to promote the importance of the Welsh language in the workplace.

-In order to support the three awards of the Siarter Iaith Uwchradd, Ysgol Aberconwy has started a new system in order to challenge and award teachers and departments for using Welsh in the lessons and for encouraging students to use their Welsh skills outside their Welsh lessons and we award mentors and administrative staff too.
+In order to support the three awards of the Siarter Iaith Cymraeg Campus Uwchradd, Ysgol Aberconwy has started a new system in order to challenge and award teachers and departments for using Welsh in the lessons and for encouraging students to use their Welsh skills outside their Welsh lessons and we award mentors and administrative staff too.
 Our system also meets the requirements of Conwy policies: ‘Welsh in Education Strategic Plan’ and ‘A Strategy for Promoting the Welsh Language’.

 There are three awards to win over three years.
 They have been split into three levels to support the needs of the three levels of award which is a part of the Siarter Iaith Uwchradd.
 We have used local landmarks as a symbol to reaching our goals ‘Croesi’r Bont i Wobr Efydd’ (Crossing the Bridge to a Bronze Award), ‘Esgyn y Grisiau i Wobr Arian’ (Ascending the Steps to Silver Award) and ‘Dringo’r Mynydd i Wobr Aur’ (Climbing the Mountain to a Gold Award) – the bridge, the castle walls and Mynydd y Dref Conwy.